trekawek/aqi-lcd/README.md

 When the device starts, it creates a wifi network, called `AQI LCD`.
 Please connect to it, to configure the wifi network and the sensor URL.
 For now, two sensor types are supported:

 * `AQI_ECO` - reads the JSON from the  [aqi.eco](https://aqi.eco), eg. `https://smolna.aqi.eco/13b/data.json`,
-* `LOCAL_DEVICE` - reads data from a local, Luftdaten sensor.
+* `LOCAL_DEVICE` - reads data from a local, Sensor.Community sensor.
 The URL looks like this: `http://192.168.0.130/data.json`.

 After saving the configuration, the device will be connected to the configured network.